 See Earth fuse: why it blows for more on this.

 It is quite common to double-head with the locos nose to nose.
 In this case, one of the locos will need to go in reverse and the other in forward when double heading.
-The controllers will need to be switched to a loco mode to give symmetrical reversing.
+The controllers will need to be switched to give symmetrical reversing.
 See the instruction manual.